-- 11. Is the existing disclosure regime for short selling activities adequate?
-Please explain why or why not, indicating: - a. what disclosure requirements would address risks associated with potentially problematic activist short selling and how would such requirements improve deterrence; - b. what should be the trigger and the timing of any additional disclosure; - c. how can additional disclosure be meaningful without negatively impacting market liquidity; and - d. do you foresee any issues with imposing a duty to update once there has been a voluntary disclosure of a short position?
+11. Is the existing disclosure regime for short selling activities adequate?
+Please explain why or why not, indicating:

+b. what should be the trigger and the timing of any additional disclosure;

+c. how can additional disclosure be meaningful without negatively impacting market liquidity; and d. do you foresee any issues with imposing a duty to update once there has been a voluntary disclosure of a short position?